iliana/iliana.fyi/content/blog/ios-wallet-library-card/index.md

 date: 2023-08-06T12:00:00-07:00
 ---

 Our local libraries, The Seattle Public Library and the King County Library System, issue pieces of plastic with barcodes printed on the back assigned to your borrower account.
-These cards are rarely needed in 2023; most everything at Seattle libraries is self-service, including circulation, and these self-service entrypoints usually have a way to type in a library barcode manually.
-But I'd prefer to have the barcode handy for convenience, without needing to keep yet another plastic card I rarely need in my wallet.
+These cards are not _strictly_ necessary in 2023; most everything at Seattle libraries is self-service, including circulation, and these self-service entrypoints usually have a way to type in a library barcode manually.
+But having the barcode is far more convenient, and I'd like to have it without having to keep yet another plastic card I rarely use in my wallet.

 So I put it on my phone, in my iPhone's Wallet app.
 This became extremely silly extremely quickly, so I've decided to document it here for myself and others.